A question about SEO (search engine optimization) on Quora stimulated me to write something I have had in my head for a while.

-The key is to look at search engine marketing as part of a strategy.
-Tackling SEO by itself is a sure way to get bambooozled by shady practitioners.
-Sadly, the majority of people who claim to be “SEOs” are either charlatans or incompetents.
+But search engine marketing is a strategy and like advertising, brand messaging, lead management, and everything else, it must be a considered part of your broader marketing strategy, serving the needs of your business.
+It’s not something you can just toss to a contractor.
+Worse, tackling SEO as a narrow tactic is a sure way to get bamboozled or possibly, penalized by Google.
+Sadly, the majority (seriously) of people who claim to be “SEOs” are either charlatans or incompetents.
 If someone tells you they will get you on page one of Google for x% of your 50 keywords, run.

 All that said, there are great SEOs and SEO agencies and they have expertise and stay current in a way most in-house marketing staffs cannot.
 But when you hire an agency, they must be managed and you must have in-house staff who understands search.